One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Harrods on Brompton Road at Christmas, London, England, UK

-Commence Day 3 at one of London’s landmark sights: Harrods.
-In business for 175 years, the luxury store boasts high-end fashion, a ‘Shoe Heaven’ and an epic food hall.
+Begin your day at Harrods.
+The luxury department store boasts high-end fashion, a ‘Shoe Heaven’ and an popular food hall.

-As you navigate through the lavish departments, make your way to Harrods Cafe and order a sweet or savory ‘Braffle’ (a mashup of a Brioche and a Waffle).
+As you navigate through the lavish spaces, make your way to Harrods Cafe and order a sweet or savory ‘Braffle’ (a mashup of a Brioche and a Waffle).

-Spend the rest of the morning at one of the Free London Museums in South Kensington.
-Our top pick is the Victoria and Albert Museum (better known simply as the V&A), which hosts an awe-inspiring collection of relics, artworks and diverse exhibits.
+Spend the rest of the morning at a Free London Museum in South Kensington.
+Our pick is the Victoria and Albert (better known simply as the V&A), which hosts an awe-inspiring collection of relics, artworks and exhibits.

 Afternoon: Discover Chelsea and Battersea Park